- May 20, 2025

 It’s easy to mix up express contracts with their less explicit cousins, implied contracts.
 Understanding the distinction is key to recognizing the nature of the agreements you enter into.

-What Happens if Someone Breaks an Express Contract?
-Legal Implications and Enforcement
+What Happens if Someone Breaches an Express Contract?

 Because a valid express contract creates legally binding obligations, failing to uphold your end of the bargain constitutes a breach of contract.
 This occurs when one party doesn’t perform their duties as specified in the agreement without a valid legal excuse.